Hydrolyzed vs. Collagen Peptides

 However, the best way to ensure you are increasing your levels of collagen is by taking a collagen supplement.

-Signs that you may be experiencing a decline in collagen production include wrinkles, weakened muscles, joint pain, and stiff ligaments.
+Signs that you may be experiencing a decline in collagen production include wrinkles, weakened muscles, joint irritation, and stiff ligaments.
 Age, poor diet, excessive UV radiation, and smoking all contribute to decreased collagen levels in the body.

 What Do Collagen Supplements Do?